Barrett’s evasiveness alarms LGBTQ advocates fearful Supreme Court may roll back protections

 Barrett’s refusal to say Obergefell was correctly decided frustrated Senate Democrats and alarmed LGBTQ activists, who worry about her elevation to a Supreme Court that has only three justices remaining from the five-member majority in the 2015 decision.

-Additionally, Barrett declined to pass judgment on other court precedents that have been instrumental in what has been a steady, step-by-step progression in the Supreme Court’s embrace of gay rights over the last quarter-century.
+Additionally, Barrett declined to pass judgment on other court precedents that have been instrumental in what has been a steady, step-by-step progression in the Supreme Court’s embrace of gay rights over the past quarter-century.

-“She defended the dissenters in the court’s landmark marriage equality case,” said Human Rights Campaign President Alphonso David, who has called for the Senate to reject Barrett’s nomination.
+“She defended the dissenters in the court’s landmark marriage-equality case,” said Human Rights Campaign President Alphonso David, who has called for the Senate to reject Barrett’s nomination.

 “She refused to say whether the landmark case Lawrence v.
-Texas (decriminalizing homosexual intimacy) was correctly decided.
+Texas [decriminalizing homosexual intimacy] was correctly decided.
 She sidestepped questions about preserving LGBTQ nondiscrimination protections.
 And she refused to denounce prior writings and statements that, if implemented through the court, could result in a systematic regression of LGBTQ rights.”

 If Barrett is confirmed Monday, it might not take long for her views to become more transparent.